 You could practice these principles without undertaking karate, of course.
 But karatekas claim that exercising this philosophy physically as well as mentally strengthens their resolve and character.
 In the study of karate, you learn to carry your body a certain way through many hours of practice.
 After a while, you deflect blows and land punches almost without thinking: It is simply part of who you are.
 And if you know to automatically deflect physical attacks and land effective kicks and punches, karatekas say, you will also know how to handle everyday threats and opportunities.
 Your body and mind know right away how to handle whatever crisis arises.

-For more information on martial arts and related topics, check out the links on the next page.
+For more information on martial arts and related topics, check out the links below.